Woman loses $390K in crypto from Hinge romance scammer - NewsBreak

 (NEXSTAR) – A 24 year-old Tennessee woman says she lost hundreds of thousands after a mystery match on the dating app Hinge convinced her to invest in cryptocurrency – then disappeared with the bitcoins.
 It’s only one of the latest instances of romance scammers using cryptocurrencies to hide their identities.

-Niki Hutchinson tells the New York Times she’d just inherited $300,000 after selling her family home following her mother’s death.Mark Lanegan, of Screaming Trees and Queens of the Stone Age, dies at 57: ‘We will always have his voice’
+Niki Hutchinson tells the New York Times she’d just inherited $300,000 after selling her family home following her mother’s death.Romance scam dupes daters with the promise of a “Sugar Momma”

 Then, she matched with a man named “Hao” on Hinge.
 They bonded over their shared Chinese roots and conversations continued over the WhatsApp messenger for over a month.
 The two spoke over video chat only once, Hutchinson says, but Hao only showed part of his face before hanging up.